sundrio/sundrio/readme.md

 We want to generate a `DTO` that

 - will have no superclass
-- will have no mehtods
+- will have no methods
 - all fields will be public

 Lucky for us, we don't need to traverse all properties one by one, we can just define a visitor for `Property` objects, that will perform the task for us.